Best 9-month CD rates - June 2023

-Meeting savings goals can be challenging.
-And having easy access to funds in a money market or savings account probably doesn’t help.
+Reaching your savings goals can be challenging, and having easy access to funds in a money market or savings account doesn’t help.

 With a nine-month CD, you’ll avoid tying up your funds for an extended period of time.
 What’s more, you’ll earn a higher rate of return than you would through most savings accounts or a CD with a shorter term.
 Calculate how much interest you could potentially earn when your CD matures.